Avera Medical Minute: Getting back to doing what you love after a stroke

 During her time in rehab, Sharilyn has been spending time doing exercises that will help improve her functionality.

-“Our rehab unit here at Avera has a lot of different things that are specialized for stroke, so all our nursing staff are trained and certified in stroke rehab, we have physicians that have done specialization in treatment of people that have strokes and other ailments that they can get rehab on,” said Shaikh.
+“Our rehab unit here at Avera has a lot of different things that are specialized for stroke, so all our nursing staff is trained and certified in stroke rehab.
+We have physicians who have done specialization in treatment of people who have strokes and other ailments that they can get rehab on,” said Shaikh.

 Avera McKennan received a comprehensive stroke center certification.

-“We have met the requirements, the national guidelines and requirements to provide all levels of stroke care to patients that may have acute and evolving stroke at any given time,” said neurologist William Rossing.
+“We have met the national guidelines and requirements to provide all levels of stroke care to patients who may have acute and evolving stroke at any given time,” said neurologist William Rossing.

 It’s the only facility in the region to have this.

-“We have endovascular doctors that are on call 24/7, we have neurologists that are on call 24/7, and we have ED and nursing care and EMS services that are all clued into the fact that if a patient comes in needing stroke related care, they are all on board, educated, and ready to provide the top level of service that any patient would need,” said Rossing.
+“We have endovascular doctors who are on call 24/7, we have neurologists who are on call 24/7, and we have ED and nursing care and EMS services that are all clued into the fact that if a patient comes in needing stroke-related care, they are all on board, educated, and ready to provide the top level of service that any patient would need,” said Rossing.

 “I have a very bright outlook for my future, thanks to the rehab and everything,” said Reemstma.